 The form asks questions like the employee’s name, address, Social Security number, and citizenship status.
 There is also a section in case the employee uses a preparer or translator to help them fill out the form.

 The employee must bring in original documents to prove their identity and employment eligibility.
-You need these documents in order to complete the employer section of Form I-9.
+You need these documents to complete the employer section of Form I-9.
 There are three lists of acceptable documents in Form I-9: Lists A, B, and C.

 Employees bring in one document from List A that confirms their identity and employment authorization (e.g., U.S. passport).
-Or, they can bring in one document from List B that confirms their identity (e.g., driver’s license) and one document from List C that verifies their employment authorization (e.g., U.S. Citizen ID Card).
+Or, they can provide one document from List B that confirms their identity (e.g., driver’s license) and one document from List C that verifies their employment authorization (e.g., U.S. Citizen ID Card).

 Not all states have state income tax.
 Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming do not have state income tax.
-Unless your business is in these states, your employee must fill out a state tax withholding form.
+Unless your business is in one of these states, your employee must fill out a state tax withholding form.

-You might also need to withhold local income tax from employee wages.
+Keep in mind that you might also need to withhold local income tax from employee wages.
 Typically, local income taxes are a percentage of employee wages and are not determined by a withholding form.

 Emergency contact form